conan-io/hooks/README.md

 ### Attribute checker

-This hook checks that some important attributes are present in the ``ConanFile``: url, license and description
+This hook checks that some important attributes are present in the ``ConanFile``: url, license and description, and will output a warning for the missing ones.

 ## License